Enet4/cryxtels/README.md

 - The SDL 2 development library should be installed in the system, either via a package manager in your system or through [vcpkg](https://github.com/microsoft/vcpkg).
+  The SDL_mixer extension is needed for audio support.

 Run `cmake` to generate the project scaffold
 (usually GNU Makefiles on Linux platforms),